 This is a great tradition to start when kids are young and even better one to start with your spouse before kids.
 But if you start with older kids, this is a trickier family tradition to implement.

 No one should be forced to hug against their will.
 But perhaps other forms of touch may be tolerated, like high fives or fist bumps.
 You can also implement the “pass” rule.

-But definitely parents should try to make friendly touch a least a couple times of day a habit with each of their children if at all possible.
-And encouraging siblings to make touch connections with each other will cement their bonds with each other like nothing else can!
+But definitely parents should try to make friendly touch a least a couple of times of day a habit with each of their children if at all possible.
+And encouraging siblings to make touch connections with each other will cement their bonds with each other as nothing else can!

 Even a brief touch on the shoulder or arm can make a HUGE difference in a relationship.

 As screens have become more and more just a part of our culture’s every waking moment, it’s important to carve out some non-screen/actual human connection time in our families every day.